DataDog/documentation/content/en/tests/setup/javascript.md

 To create filters or `group by` fields for these tags, you must first create facets.
 For more information about adding tags, see the [Adding Tags][5] section of the Node.js custom instrumentation documentation.

-### Adding custom metrics to tests
+### Adding custom measures to tests

-To add custom metrics to your tests, such as memory allocations, use `cy.task('dd:addTags', { yourNumericalTags: 1 })` in your test or hooks.
+To add custom measures to your tests, such as memory allocations, use `cy.task('dd:addTags', { yourNumericalTags: 1 })` in your test or hooks.

 For example: